sreerampeela/mycodes/README.md

 # mycodes
-codes and scripts for my research work
+codes and scripts for learning python and other scripting languages